About Humans Are Not Broken, Latest in Paleo, Angelo Coppola

-- Small portions of meat (beef, chicken, pork) a couple of times a week.
+- Small portions of meat (beef, chicken, pork, game) a couple of times a week.

 - Lots of herbs and spices to make everything delicious and even more nourishing.

 - Occasionally, or on special occasions: dairy, alcohol, sugar, ice cream (salty caramel, dark chocolate, and lemon gelatos are my favorites!), honey, dark chocolate, Paleo desserts.
 I don’t consider these foods ‘cheats’ — they each have good qualities and are an occasional part of my overall nutrient-rich diet.

 It’s impossible to list everything I eat, but the above list provides a pretty good picture.
 I love to prepare these foods with Asian and Mediterranean methods.
 Here is our Paleo Pho recipe, for example.

 - I don’t like eating out much, but when I do: